Yuan Shikai: Years in Joseon

 In the early 1890s, the Japanese protested that China was obstructing Japan's trade with Korea, but more importantly a rebel movement that threatened Chinese interests, the Donghak Society, emerged in the Korean countryside.
 It existed for many years and held sporadic protests against corruption and foreign influence, but in early 1894 it had spread rapidly in opposition to the government's taxation policy.
 The rebels agreed to a ceasefire on 1 June 1894 to remove any pretext for foreign intervention, and on 2 June the Japanese cabinet decided to deploy troops to Korea only if China did so.
 The Min faction, not being aware of the latter and feeling threatened by the rebels, requested China to send reinforcements on 3 June.
-They were also advised in this by Yuan Shikai.
+They were also advised in this by Yuan.
 Japan started military preparations immediately.
 Within days, over 2,000 Japanese troops landed in Korea and marched to Seoul, and additional troops and warships arrived during the following weeks.
 They quickly outnumbered the Chinese force in Korea.
 Yuan requested Li Hongzhang for permission to leave Korea in late June, but this was not granted for twenty days, and he left Seoul on 19 July by disguising himself as a Chinese servant of the Russian military attaché on his way to Beijing.
 This ended his twelve years in Korea.

-Yuan Shikai had three Korean concubines, one of whom was Korean Princess Li's relative, concubine Kim.
+Yuan had three Korean concubines, one of whom was Korean Princess Li's relative, concubine Kim.
 15 of Yuan's children came from these three Korean women.